Ashutosh-777/Ashutosh-777/README.md

 - 🔭 I’m currently working on [BondU](https://github.com/Ashutosh-777/BondU)

-- I'm fascinated by the intersection of software and hardware, and my experience spans across mobile app development, web development, and backend services.
+- I'm fascinated by the intersection of software and hardware, and my experience spans mobile app development, web development, and backend services.

+-💬 Ask me about Web & App Development

 <br/>